k8si/typy/README.md

 4. Open a browser window and the browser's developer tools
 5. Open `630-proj1/www/test.html` in your browser.
 The tests will start running automatically.

 The output of the tests will be displayed in the HTML page.
+Note that a test will indicate whether or not it has "passed", but you can also compare the output printed to the DOM (as well as the Javascript console) to the *.py files located in `testserver/public/data/`